cashpw/notes.cashpw.com/content/posts/custom_anki_notes.md

 +++
 title = "Custom Anki Notes"
-tags = ["anki"]
 author = ["Cash Weaver"]
-date = 2020-12-26
+date = 2022-03-11T11:30:00-08:00
+lastmod = 2022-03-11T11:34:21-08:00
 draft = false
 +++

-I use [Anki](https://apps.ankiweb.net/) to help myself remember the things I learn.
-Anki is flashcard software that integrates [spaced repetition](https://en.wikipedia.org/wiki/Spaced_repetition) and [active recall testing](https://docs.ankiweb.net/#/background?id=active-recall-testing).
+I use [Anki]({{< relref "AnkiPowerfulIntelligentFlashcards.md" >}}) to help myself remember the things I learn.
 I found creating cards, as well as managing existing cards, was easier after creating custom note types to represent specific information.

 Most of my cards include a common field: `Source`.
-I like to keep track of where I found the information that went into the card, be that Wikipedia or a textbook or otherwise.
+I like to keep track of where I found the information that went into the card, be that Wikipedia, a textbook, a blog, etc.

 I've included a download link with each of the custom note types rather than listing the explicit field and card template information.
 Each `apkg` file contains one instance of the specified note type.
 Importing it into your Anki will also provide you with the associated note type and you can delete the specific instance of the card.

-## General Purpose
+## General Purpose {#general-purpose}

-### Basic with Source
+### Basic with Source {#basic-with-source}

 The base Basic note with an additional field for a source.

-### Basic (and reversed card) with Source
+### Basic (and reversed card) with Source {#basic--and-reversed-card--with-source}

 The base "Basic (and reversed card)" note with an additional field for a source.

-### Cloze with Source
+### Cloze with Source {#cloze-with-source}

 The base Cloze note with an additional field for a source.

-## Authors and their Work
+## Authors and their Work {#authors-and-their-work}

-### Author
+### Author {#author}

 For associating an author with their sources.